 Winter Bass Fishing Spots

 Finesse baits are a great play during the colder months.
-Vertical fishing right over the tops of fish with things like a drop shot can be effective.
+Vertical fishing right over the tops of fish with a drop shot can be effective.
 Working a jerkbait with extra-long pauses or slow rolling a crankbait are also good tactics.

 For a detailed and thorough article that provides a specific plan for winter fishing, check out Bass Fishing Insider’s article, How Do you Catch Bass in the Winter (A Complete Guide).